Domain Adaptive Ensemble Learning: Experiments

-\paragraph{Collaborative ensemble or individual expert training?} As discussed in the gradient analysis part in Sec.~\ref{sec:method}, collaborative learning can better exploit the complementarity between different classifiers than individual learning.
-We justify this design choice in Table~\ref{tab:col_vs_ind} where collaborative learning shows clear improvements over individual learning.
+\textbf{Collaborative ensemble or individual expert training?} As discussed in the gradient analysis part in Methodology, collaborative learning aggregates gradients from different experts, which can better exploit the complementarity between different sources.
+We justify this design in Table~\ref{tab:col_vs_ind} where collaborative learning shows clear improvements over individual learning.

+\textbf{Learning an ensemble of classifiers or a single classifier?} The motivation for the former is to enable the model to better handle complicated source data distributions---as discussed before, learning a single classifier forces the model to erase domain-specific knowledge that could otherwise be useful for recognition in the target domain.
+To justify this design, we switch from the ensemble classifiers to a single classifier while keeping other designs unchanged.
+Table~\ref{tab:ensemble_vs_single} confirms that learning an ensemble of classifiers is essential.

-\paragraph{Design choices for the target generation in consistency.} \emph{(1) Expert's prediction vs. real label for supervising the ensemble of non-experts for $\mathcal{L}_{cr}$?} Table~\ref{tab:Lc_target_expert_vs_real} shows that using real label ($Y$) is slightly worse than using expert's prediction ($E_i$).
-This is because expert's prediction automatically encodes the relations between classes (reflected in the soft probability distribution~\cite{wu2018unsupervised}), thus providing better supervision signal. \emph{(2) Most confident expert's prediction vs. ensemble prediction for $\mathcal{L}_u$?} Table~\ref{tab:Lu_target_expert_vs_ensemble} suggests that using the most confident expert's output ($E_{i^*}$) is better.
-A plausible explanation is that ensembling smooths out the overall probability distribution when experts have disagreements, which may lead to potentially correct instances being discarded due to weak confidence (i.e.~probability less than the confidence threshold $\epsilon$).
+\textbf{Using expert's prediction or real label in $\mathcal{L}_{cr}$?} Table~\ref{tab:Lcr_target_expert_vs_real} shows that using real label ($Y$) is slightly worse than using expert's prediction ($E_i$).
+This is because expert's prediction automatically encodes the relations between classes (reflected in the soft probability distribution~\cite{wu2018unsupervised}), thus providing better supervisory signal.

+\textbf{Most confident expert's prediction vs.~ensemble prediction for $\mathcal{L}_u$?} Table~\ref{tab:Lu_target_expert_vs_ensemble} suggests that using the most confident expert's output ($E_{i^*}$) is better.
+A plausible explanation is that ensembling smooths out the overall probability distribution when experts have disagreements, which may lead to potentially correct instances discarded due to weak confidence (i.e.~probability less than the confidence threshold $\epsilon$).